Skip to content

 bela-pharm GmbH specializes in the production of veterinary pharmaceuticals aimed at enhancing animal health.
 Their product range includes solutions for various livestock such as pigs, cattle, poultry, horses, sheep, goats, and small pets.
 The company serves veterinarians and international clients, offering expertise in drug production and approval.
 Committed to quality and innovation, bela-pharm focuses on ensuring safe and effective treatments for animals worldwide.

 On April 15, 2026, German veterinary pharmaceutical manufacturer bela-pharm GmbH appeared on the leak site of the dragonforce ransomware group.
-The company, which produces medicines for livestock and pets, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose data was stored in the company’s systems — customers, veterinarians, suppliers, or partners — may now be at risk.
+The company, which produces medicines for livestock and pets, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose data was stored in the company’s systems — customers, veterinarians, suppliers, or partners — may now be at risk.

 Public reporting indicates that bela-pharm was listed on the DragonForce leak site on April 15, 2026.
 The group claims to have stolen internal files during a ransomware incident.
 No specific volume of records or list of exposed data types has been publicly detailed beyond the general description of “internal files.”
 The company specializes in veterinary pharmaceuticals for pigs, cattle, poultry, horses, sheep, goats, and small pets, and serves both veterinarians and international clients.